loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/vnode-with-vcluster/README.md

 # vNode with vCluster

 vNode enhances the tenant separation already provided by vCluster by providing strong node-level isolation through Linux user namespaces and seccomp filters for vCluster workloads.
+The usecase examples installed will highlight the integration of vNode with vCluster and can be used to demonstrate the hard-mulitenant isolated provided by vNode for vCluster workloads.

 Enabling this use case for the demo environment will create: